 Coronavirus and the Classroom

 The COVID-19 crisis has disrupted nearly every aspect of our education system.
-Our most vulnerable students have been hit first and hardest by these disruptions.
+Historically underserved students have been hit first and hardest by these disruptions.
 Without an intense and intentional focus on equity, they also will be the last to recover.
 The federal government has provided $31 billion to support state education systems during the pandemic, but this investment is modest relative to projected budget shortfalls.
-As resources grow scarce, states and districts must target their resources and design emergency response and recovery programs that prioritize our most vulnerable students from the beginning.
-Together, our organizations offer recommendations in six areas to support states and districts in crafting an equity-focused response to COVID-19.
+As resources grow scarce, states and districts must target their resources and design emergency response and recovery programs that prioritize students of color, students from low-income backgrounds, English learners, students with disabilities, students experiencing homelessness and in foster care, and other underserved groups from the beginning.
+Together, our organizations offer recommendations in six areas (below) to support states and districts in crafting an equity-focused response to COVID-19.

 States and districts should ensure that resources are distributed equitably to support vulnerable populations and are spent on practices with proven effectiveness.
 Such policies include the following: